Online learning vs face to face training

-When a customer asks a question that a sales advisor can’t remember the answer to, a super-short, mobile-friendly refresher is more likely to do the trick.
-This example shows how the key facts can be distilled into a pocket sized recap to be used in the moment.
+When a customer asks a question that a newly appointed customer service rep can’t remember the answer to, a super-short, mobile-friendly refresher is more likely to do the trick.

 3. Elearning scenarios

-Recalling facts isn’t enough; customer services advisors also need to be able to effectively recommend products to appropriate customers.
-An elearning scenario is perfect for this; allowing the learner to practice in a safe environment and receive feedback.
-This example shows how learners can practice a realistic sales conversation in through a digital simulation.
+Recalling facts isn’t enough; customer service advisors also need to be able to effectively recommend products to appropriate customers.
+Particularly these days when new sales in some sectors are drying out – upsell and cross-sell become even more important for survival.
+An elearning scenario is perfect for making sure your team is ready for the challenge, allowing the learner to practice in a safe environment and receive feedback.
+Since video conferencing is a hot topic these days and many providers are bringing in new staff to cater for the demand, we thought a sales simulation for a video platform would fit well here.
+This example shows how learners can practice a realistic sales conversation in a digital format.

 4. Digital pop-quiz

-A competitive pop-quiz every 3 months could help keep the learning alive.
-Add some offline rewards as motivation – such as entry into a prize draw for some vouchers – and suddenly your team are voluntarily revising this product knowledge every quarter!
+A competitive pop quiz every three months could help keep the learning alive.
+Add some offline rewards as motivation such as entry into a prize draw for some online vouchers – and suddenly your team are voluntarily revising this product knowledge every quarter!

 How to implement blended learning in the workplace

-If the blended learning programs above have got you excited, you’re probably starting to think about the practicalities – how can you design similar programs for your specific needs?
-There are three key steps to creating a successful digital or blended program: understand your audience, analyze your materials, and build the right skills in your team.
+If the online blended learning programs above have got you excited, you’re probably starting to think about the practicalities – how can you design similar programs for your specific needs?
+There are three key steps to creating a successful digital blended program: understand your audience, analyze content and match it to your delivery channel.

 The first step in digital training design is no different to face to face training design – get to know your audience and the type of learning that will work for them.
-Earlier we looked at modern learners in general; you can combine these broad statistics with an understanding of your specific audience in order to design something that works for them.
+Before you kick things off make sure that you also understand your goals!

 Analyze your content